MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation

 \textbf{Input encoders.} The CLIP encoder \cite{radford2021learning} used by SD is unsuited for interleaved multimodal inputs as it disregards context and yields disjoint encodings of text and images.
 Previous work has demonstrated that text encoders based on context-sensitive LMs improve the expressiveness of downstream image generation models \cite{saharia2022photorealistic,balaji2022ediffi}.
 Accordingly, we model the backbone of \model's encoder as an autoregressive transformer \cite{brownGPT} using rotary position embeddings \cite{su2021roformer} trained on a multilingual corpus of various languages (step 1.1 in Fig.~\ref{fig:architecture}).
-We enable multimodality by adding an image prefix and dedicated adapters to the architecture (step 1.2).
-The image prefix maps images into sequences of token embeddings.
-During training, the language model parameters remain frozen following MAGMA~\cite{eichenberg2021magma, lu2022frozen,houlsby2019Parameter}.
+We chose an autoregressive decoder model over a bi-directional architecture since decoder models intuitively outperform bi-directional models on relevant tasks.
+For example, autoregressive models excel at manipulation with natural language (“Subject X with background Y") (cf.~Sec.~\ref{sec:applications}) or correct features attributions (“Red X, Blue Y”) (cf.~Sec.~\ref{sec:results}).
+Previous research has identified the natural breaking of permutation equivariance as the source of these capabilities \cite{kazemnejad2023impact}, compared to bidirectional models relying entirely on positional embeddings.
+We acknowledge that bi-directional models may outperform autoregressive ones on other embedding tasks \cite{yasunaga2023retrievalaugmented}, but argue that an autoregressive model is better suited for the tasks studied in \model~due to the outlined benefits.

+Following the methodology proposed by MAGMA \cite{eichenberg2021magma}, we consider an LM with an added image prefix and dedicated adapters to enable multimodal capabilities (step 1.2 in Fig.~\ref{fig:architecture}).
+Adapters are a suitable architectural choice for multimodal prompts since previous research has already performed extensive ablations on adapter architectures and demonstrated their improved understanding of multimodal inputs over other methods \cite{eichenberg2021magma}.
+In this architecture, the image prefix maps the image into sequences of token embeddings in a joint multimodal input embedding space.
+The adapters are added to each attention and feed forward layer of the transformer and are trained autoregressively on a combination of large-scale image-text datasets (cf.~App.~\ref{app:exp_protocol}), while the parameters of the language model remain frozen \cite{eichenberg2021magma, lu2022frozen,houlsby2019Parameter}.
 As a result, the LM enables prompting with arbitrarily interleaved sequences of text and image tokens.